danielwiegand/deforestation/README.md

 The training data consists of 40,479 labeled images of 256x256 pixels.
 Test data consists of 61,191 images.
 The images have three color channels.

 The training set is labelled for atmospheric conditions and land cover / land use.
-The following figure shows the available labels:
+The following figure shows some of the available labels:

 ![Alt text](rainforest_chips.jpeg?raw=true "The image labels")